When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 How Popular is the Name Milo?

+However, the trajectory changed rapidly.
 In 2015, Milo emerged in the top 300 baby names.
-Now, Milo breaks into the top 150 baby names in the United States.
-This makes Milo a popular baby name for the last several years.
+Today, it is a firm favorite, breaking into the top 150 baby names in the United States.
+It is no longer a rare gem but a verified modern hit.

 How Do I Pronounce Milo?

-This two-syllable name has a straightforward pronunciation.
+This two-syllable name has a straightforward pronunciation that travels well across borders.
 Milo is pronounced MY-low.
-There are no alternative ways to say this name.

 Is Milo a Boy or Girl Name?